raindropio/help/docs/using/collaboration/index.md

 <p><img src={require('./email.png').default} style={{maxHeight:412}} /></p>

-They need to click a link from email and after a moment shared collection become available in they account.
+They need to click on the link from the email, and after a while, the shared collection will be available on their account.

 ## Permissions
 By default, every Raindrop.io collection you create is private and only visible to you.